The Fraxel® 1550, Fraxel® 1927, and Fraxel® DUAL 1550/1927 laser systems are cleared for the following indications for use:

-wavelength is indicated for dermatological procedures requiring the coagulation of soft tissue; skin resurfacing procedures; treatment of dyschromia and cutaneous lesions, such as, but not limited to lentigos, solar lentigos, actinic keratosis, and melasma; and treatment of periorbital wrinkles, acne scars, and surgical scars.
+Fraxel® 1550nm wavelength is indicated for skin resurfacing procedures, including the treatment of dyschromia an alteration in the color of the skin) and for local inflamed, benign skin lesions, such as, but not limited to, lentigos (small, pigmented, benign spots), sun spots, actinic keratosis (pre-cancerous skin lesions), and melasma; and for the treatment of wrinkles around the eyes, acne scars, and surgical scars.

-wavelength is indicated for dermatological procedures requiring the coagulation of soft tissue; treatment of actinic keratosis; treatment of pigmented lesions, specifically age spots, sun spots, and ephiledes.
+Fraxel® 1927nm wavelength is indicated for skin resurfacing including for the treatment of actinic keratosis (pre-cancerous skin lesions); treatment of pigmented lesions, such as age spots, sun spots, and freckles.

 IMPORTANT SAFETY INFORMATION